-- Review of Damian Cash, The Road to Emmaus: The Blessed Sacrament Congregation in Australia, Victorian Historical Journal 80 (June 2009): 124-126.
+Damian Cash, The Road to Emmaus: The Blessed Sacrament Congregation in Australia, Victorian, a book review by Gavin Brown.
+Historical Journal 80 (June 2009): 124-126.